English at University in 2024: Personal Statement Tips and More

 • Organise talks - Email authors and ask them to come to speak at your school or host an online lecture.
 This could be easier than it sounds. (i.e.: look at your school alumni, maybe one of them became a writer!)

 • Try an English Essay Competition - There are a number of English essay competitions out there, both for creative writing and literary essays.
-Whilst creative writing is not an element of most of the top UK university courses (e.g. Oxbridge), they do have some wonderful creative writing societies to join and of course, many famous writers were alumni (Tolkein, Wilde, Shelley) - writing goes hand in hand with reading.
-Better to mention on your application, however, is a literary essay competition, as partaking demonstrates a wider interest in research and essay writing.
+Taking part in an English Essay Competition allows you to demonstrate a wider interest in research and essay writing in your English personal statement.
 Even if you don’t win, it’s a chance to delve deep into writers / themes of interest, which should help to broaden your literary horizons and encourage you to think critically beyond the A-Level syllabus.
 Examples:

 • Minds Underground English Essay Competition - Of course, our very own competition must be the best!